 Blue Marlin – Greatest Big Game Fish in the World

-It’s not uncommon to feel afterwards like you’d been body punched by a professional boxer for 12 rounds.
+It’s not uncommon to feel afterward like you’d been body punched by a professional boxer for 12 rounds.
 You’re not getting one of these boat-side, if you do at all, in 20 minutes.
 It can take up to an excess of 3 hours (or more) depending on the size of the fish and your level of experience.
 So you’d better pack a lunch before you go after one of these majestic brutes!

 There’s no denying that the Blue Marlin is special among sport fishermen and big game fish anglers.
 So prized is the Blue Marlin that the island-nation of the Bahamas made it their national fish and proudly display it on their coat of arms.

 Though Blue Marlin are usually caught in the 200 lb to 400 lb range, there have been many catches exceeding 1800 lbs and 16 ft in length.
 The official Atlantic Ocean world record for rod and reel catches is 1402 lbs.

 Get Ready for the Fight of Your Life

-The Blue Marlin itself is a deep sea predator that likes to feed on squid, dolphinfish (Mahi Mahi).
+The Blue Marlin itself is a deep-sea predator that likes to feed on squid, dolphinfish (Mahi Mahi).
 Mackerel and even small Tuna.
-And that long, spear-like bill it sports is not just for show.
-It is used to attack and injure schools fish.
+And that long, spear-like bill it sports is not just for show – It is used to attack and injure schools fish.
 Follow the schools and you will find your Marlin.

 And all the while you are feeling the rush of adrenaline and a sense of exhilaration that no drug can ever provide.
 You will feel the ebb and flow of the battle – one minute convinced of certain victory, only to be followed by that sinking feeling of doubt as your fish makes spectacular long runs, deep dives and acrobatic moves that leave you mesmerized.
 There’s nothing in your experience bank to compare to the cobalt-blue frenzy you now have before you.

 Maybe like the old man in Hemingway’s book, you soak in a moment of triumph.
-But you will never forget that you were in a fight with a worthy opponent – the greatest big game fish in the world, the Blue Marlin.
+But you will never forget that you were in a fight with a supreme opponent, the greatest big game fish in the world – the Blue Marlin.